taskworld/prescript/docs/guide/tutorial.md

 ::: tip NOTE

-That’s why you need to break down your test into steps — this allows prescript to let you resume execution in the middle of your test.
+That’s why you need to break down your test into discrete steps — this allows prescript to take control of the way your test code is executed, thus letting you jump around and resume execution in the middle of your test.

 :::